Digitoxin1/NesToy/README.md

+NesToy is a program I developed between October of 1999 and April of 2000.
+As of today, it is over 23 years old.
+It is written in Turbo Pascal and is a MS-DOS application.

+I recently discovered the source code for NesToy on an old floppy disk and decided to upload it here for preservation.
+I kept every revision of NesToy so I committed each revision as I would have if Github was a thing back then.

+Below is an excerpt from the documentation included with the latest public release of NesToy (v3.02) from April 3, 2000 which is also available under Releases.
+Many thanks to Zophar's Domain (https://www.zophar.net/) for keeping the archive online for all these years.

 NesToy is a NES ROM management utility for your .NES Nintendo/Famicom ROMs.
 This program started out as a header information utility, but now, using a database, can identify your NES ROMs and optionally repair any bad